jimasp/behave-vsc/README.md

 - For each run, the behave command to run the test manually appears in the `Behave VSC` output window.

 - The behave process is spawned, and behave output is written to the `Behave VSC` output window for the associated workspace.

-- The extension parses the junit file output and updates the test result in the UI, and any assertion failures and python exceptions are shown in the test run detail accessible in the feature file.
+- The extension parses the junit file output and updates the test result in the UI.
+Any assertion failures and python exceptions are shown in the test run detail accessible in the feature file.

-- You can adjust the run behaviour via extension settings in your `settings.json` file (e.g. `runParallel` and `envVarOverrides`).
+- You can adjust the run behaviour via extension settings in your `settings.json` file, e.g. `runParallel`, `envVarOverrides`, `runProfiles`.

 - Tests runs are smart, so for example if you select to run three feature nodes it will build a behave `-i` regex to run them in a single behave instance rather than separate instances (unless you are using `runParallel`).
 If you choose a nested folder it will run that folder in a behave instance, etc.